 First Appearance of the name "United States" on a Printed Map

-Fine example of J. B. Eliot's map of the United States, generally regarded as the earliest map to include the title "United States'' on a printed map.
+J. B. Eliot's map of the United States, generally regarded as the earliest map to include the title "United States'' on a printed map.

 Eliot's map, which is drawn from American sources not previously utilized on any printed map, is generally regarded as the first printed map to bear the name of the United States (''Etats Unis'').
 The map translates from the French as "Map of the Actual Seat of War between the English and the Thirteen Colonies' of North America, as described by J.B.
 Eliot, an 'Engineer of the United States'."

-Schwartz & Ehrenberg:
+As noted by Schwartz & Ehrenberg:

 A highlight of 1778 was the French declaration of alliance with the Americans on May 4.
 This led immediately to French mapping of the American War of Independence, and that year "Carte de Theatre de la Guerre actuel entre les Anglais et les trieze Colonies Unies de l'Amerique Septentrionale" (Plate 122) by J.B.
 Eliot, an American Engineer, was published in Paris.
-It is the earliest known map to include the name "United States. . . . [and] was published in Paris."
+It is the earliest known map to include the name "United States. . . . was published in Paris."

-In an excellent essay about the map by Margaret Pritchard and Henry Taliaferro ( Degrees of Latitude, Map 58), the importance of the map and Eliot, its mysterious maker are discussed at greater length.
+In an excellent essay on the map by Margaret Pritchard and Henry Taliaferro ( Degrees of Latitude, Map 58), the importance of the map and Eliot, its mysterious maker are discussed at greater length.

 The MAP of the theater of war between Great Britain and America by J.B.
 Eliot is important because of its title, les trieze Colonies Unies de l'Amerique Septentrionale, may include the first reference on a map to the United States.
 The cartographer was identified as Ingenieurs des Etats Unis.
 On November 15, 1777, the Continental Congress selected "The United States of America," as the name of the thirteen colonies that formed a government under the Articles of Confederation.
 One month later, French authorities learned of the victory at Saratoga and decided to recognize American independence.
 By January 8, French foreign minister, Charles Gravier, Comte de Vergennes, informed American envoys that France was ready to engage in an alliance.
 It is not surprising that the name United States was first mentioned on a map published in Paris in 1778.